learn-co-curriculum/dsc-grouping-data-with-sql-lab/README.md

 ```
-#Your code here
+# Your code here
 ```

 ## Total Seasons
-Return the total number of years that Babe Ruth played professional baseball.
+Return the total number of years that Babe Ruth played professional baseball

 ```
-#Your code here
+# Your code here
 ```

 ## Seasons with NY